 Spread the oil on the ground near the afflicted plant.
 The oil and oily residue will get on the beetles and spread to the bugs as they leave their home underground.

-Also, applying this oil will permeate any developing eggs, which results in the larva dying before reaching adulthood.
+Also, applying this oil will permeate any developing eggs laid by females, resulting in the larva dying before adulthood.

 Soapy Water Solution

 If you’re an environmentally conscious individual, this is a great way to eliminate Japanese Beetles in your Knockout Roses.

 Mix a teaspoon of dish soap with a quart of water and spray the mixture using a spray bottle on the affected roses and the ground around where you see beetle damage.